Wambyat/MLP-Project/README.md

-#MLP-Project
+# MLP-Project
-This is the repository for my MLP Project
+This is the repository for my MLP Project (IITM)